Power Sources links

 The mentioned measuring methods also involve the disadvantage of possible machine standstill times for sample-taking or the occurrence of undesired surface-tension fluctuations between the test intervals.
 Furthermore, a direct process control or regulation, CIM integration and product certification are not possible because the systems work off-line.

-The cardinal requirements for a non-contact and in-line working measuring system can be summarized from the above introductory description as follows:
+The cardinal requirements for a non-contact and inline working measuring system can be summarized from the above introductory description as follows:

 The invention method for opto-dynamic surface-tension measuring on running substrates fulfils the set requirement by way of the features of the patent main claim 1.